 If you wish, you can stop and start mixing with the button at the bottom of the UTXOs table.
 Sparrow will remember this setting across restarts.

-The Postmix wallet can be used a normal wallet for sending.
+The Postmix wallet can be used as a normal wallet for sending.
 By default, it will use the ‘Privacy’ setting when constructing a transaction.
 With this setting, the wallet attempts to create a fake 2 person coinjoin (also known as STONEWALL) when spending to further protect the anonymity of all postmix outputs.
 If this is not possible (generally due to insufficient funds), be aware that combining postmix UTXOs indicates common ownership over them and decreases your anonymity.

 Below is an example of a fake two person coinjoin (STONEWALL) transaction.
 The first two outputs are of the same value, with one being the payment amount and the other returning to you as change (in addition to the normal change outputs).
 The inputs are carefully selected so that it is impossible to tell externally whether two people have coordinated to create a coinjoin to increase their privacy, or if this is simply a payment with additional outputs.